Expired Listing Letter Sample Templates, And How To Live Large On Expireds

 And be sure to check out my home staging guide after you’re done reading!

-The first thing to understand about expired listings letters is that you must get into the mindset of a home seller before writing your expired listing script.
+The first thing to understand about expired listing letters is that you must get into the mindset of a home seller before writing your expired listing script.

 Here’s the deal: